Kevin Stemke

-Kevin Stemke (born November 23, 1978) is a former professional American football punter.
+Kevin Stemke (born November 23, 1978) is an American former professional football punter who played in the National Football League (NFL).
+He played college football for the Wisconsin Badgers, where he won the inaugural Ray Guy Award in 2000.

+Early life

 Stemke was born in 1978 to Horst Stemke, a U.S. Olympic soccer player.
+He graduated from Green Bay's Preble High School in 1997, where he played quarterback.

+College career

-He graduated from Green Bay's Preble High School in 1997, where he played quarterback, and went on to play for the University of Wisconsin Badgers.
-In his freshman year at Wisconsin, Stemke set the team punting record, averaging 43.9 yards per kick.
+He played for the Wisconsin Badgers.
+In his freshman year at Wisconsin, Stemke set the team punting record, averaging 43.9 yards per punt.
 In his sophomore year, he made the first-team in the Big Ten Conference.
-His senior year, Stemke broke his own school record, averaging 44.5 yards per punt–also the third best in the nation.
+His senior year, Stemke broke his own school record, averaging 44.5 yards per punt, also the third-best in the nation.
 His 42.5 net yards was top in the United States, and received the first Ray Guy Award for the nation's top punter.
-As of 2009, Stemke still held the Wisconsin records for highest punting average (43.5 yards) and total punting yards (10,660).
+Up until 2022, Stemke still held the Wisconsin records for highest punting average (43.5 yards) and total punting yards (10,660).

+Professional career

-After going undrafted in the 2001 NFL Draft, Stemke was signed by the Green Bay Packers in April 2001.
+After going undrafted in the 2001 NFL draft, Stemke was signed by the Green Bay Packers in April 2001.